home-banner-truffles-climate.jpg

 How is climate change affecting truffles?

 Truffles exist in symbiotic relationships with their host trees, called mycorrhizal relationships.
-The ecology of mycorrhizal fungi such as truffles is somewhat mysterious, owing to the fact that their life cycle and growth occurs below ground.
+The ecology of mycorrhizal fungi such as truffles is somewhat mysterious, owing to the fact that their life cycle and growth occur below ground.
 Most species require a temperate climate, making Southern Europe and some parts of North America hotspots for growth.
 Certain species also grow in the unlikely parts of the world such as the Kalahari Desert of Africa and the Australian Outback.
 Given the rising temperatures, these regions may not be suitable for truffles in the future.

-A study published in 2011, found that a species of summer truffle, the Burgundy, is showing up in unexpected places.1 It is slowly, but surely, moving north of the Alps in what the researchers understand as a result of long-term climate change.
+A study published in 2011, found that a species of summer truffle, the Burgundy, is showing up in unexpected places.1 It is slowly but surely moving north of the Alps in what the researchers understand as a result of long-term climate change.
 Data on truffle production, collected over forty-nine years, found that the years where yields were at their lowest, were also the hottest and driest.2 The study concluded that with rising temperatures and shifts in climate patterns, truffle ecology would undergo dynamic changes, with species such as the Burgundy and the Périgord moving northwards to more suitable climates.
-While these findings did not completely account for many other potentially causal factors, they shed light on the evolving behaviours of this elusive treat.2 This could mean that the coming years will see truffles mushrooming (pun very much intended) in new places around the world.
+While these findings did not completely account for many other potentially causal factors, they shed light on the evolving behaviours of this elusive treat.2 This could mean that the coming years will see truffles mushrooming (pun intended) in new places around the world.

 Truffles are disappearing

 Several species of animals consume mycorrhizal fungi as a primary food source.
-Obligate consumers (whose nutritional requirements can only be fulfilled by a truffle-rich diet) include the California red backed vole, the long footed potoroo, and the Gilbert’s potoroo.4 Several other fungivorous animals are also left vulnerable with the gradual decrease of the truffle’s share in their diet.
+Obligate consumers (whose nutritional requirements can only be fulfilled by a truffle-rich diet) include the California red-backed vole, the long-footed potoroo, and the Gilbert’s potoroo.4 Several other fungivorous animals are also left vulnerable with the gradual decrease of the truffle’s share in their diet.

 What will happen to truffles in the future?